linuxserver/docker-wireguard/README.md

 ## Versions

+* **06.08.20:** - Replace resolvconf with openresolv due to dns issues when a client based on this image is connected to a server also based on this image.
 * **29.07.20:** - Update Coredns config to detect dns loops (existing users need to delete `/config/coredns/Corefile` and restart).
 * **27.07.20:** - Update Coredns config to prevent issues with non-user-defined bridge networks (existing users need to delete `/config/coredns/Corefile` and restart).
 * **05.07.20:** - Add Debian updates and security repos for headers.